 - typeName: Name used to register the type in the wire.
-If this parameter is not provided, a default one is assigned (see default values in Appendix C Supported Data Types and Corresponding IDL on page 140). - keyName: List of fields of a data type that will be marked as key (see 4.6 Lesson 6-Using Keyed Types (RTI Shapes Demo) on page 56 and 4.7 Lesson 7-Used Nested and Multiple Keys on page 62). - domainParticipantQoSProfile: Custom Security Profile or fully qualified name (Library::Profile) that will be used as a QoS profile when creating the DomainParticipant.
+If this parameter is not provided, a default one is assigned (see default values in Appendix C Supported Data Types and Corresponding IDL on page 151). - keyName: List of fields of a data type that will be marked as key (see 4.6 Lesson 6-Using Keyed Types (RTI Shapes Demo) on page 58 and 4.7 Lesson 7-Used Nested and Multiple Keys on page 64). - domainParticipantQoSProfile: Custom Security Profile or fully qualified name (Library::Profile) that will be used as a QoS profile when creating the DomainParticipant.
 If there is an existing DomainParticipant in the same domain ID using a different domainParticipantQoSProfile, a new DDS DomainParticipant will be created using the provided QoS profile.
-Creating many different DDS DomainParticipants may affect the performance.
+Creating many different DDS DomainParticipants may affect the performance.2

-- dataWriterQoSProfile: Custom Security Profile or fully qualified name (Library::Profile) that will be used as a QoS profile when creating the DataWriter. - forceArrayMapping?: By default, LabVIEW arrays are mapped as DDS sequences.
+- dataWriterQoSProfile: Custom Security Profile or fully qualified name (Library::Profile) that will be used as a QoS profile when creating the DataWriter. - forceArrayMapping?: By default, one-dimensional LabVIEW arrays are mapped as DDS sequences.
 If you need your data to use DDS arrays, set this flag to true.
-This will affect all LabVIEW arrays in the data. - forceUnboundedString?: By default, strings are created with a length of 1024 characters.
-If this flag is set to true, all strings are created as unbounded (their maximum length corresponds to the maximum 32-bit integer).
-This configuration optimizes the sample size, sending only the actual data while removing the 1024-character limitation in previous versions of RTI DDS Toolkit.
-This will affect all strings in the data.
+This will affect all LabVIEW arrays in the data.
+(Note: Multi-dimensional arrays are mapped as DDS arrays, see 6.10 Setting Up Arrays on page 133.)